 Doctor of Pharmacy Admissions

 The Ohio State University College of Pharmacy uses the Pharmacy College Application Service (Pharmacist) for the processing of transcripts, test scores and letters of recommendation.
-We encourage students to begin the application process 12-18 months prior to their intended enrollment date.
-The PharmCAS application system opens for new applicants June 1st of each year, for student seeking admission for the following autumn.
-January 1st is the application deadline to be considered for the next cohort which begins at the start of autumn semester.
+We encourage students to begin this process 12-18 months prior to intended enrollment date.
+The pharmacist application opens for each new cycle in early-to-mid July of each year for student seeking admission for the following autumn.
+The first Monday in February is the PharmCAS application deadline to be considered for the next cohort, which begins at the start of autumn semester.

 The Ohio State Doctor of Pharmacy program operates on rolling admission.
 Review of applicants begins as early as September (Early Decision applicants).
 Regular process student interviews occur between January and March.
 You are strongly encouraged to apply as early as possible after the opening of the PharmCAS application.
 Doing so gives your application the chance to be reviewed and considered for an interview the most times.

 The admission committee consists of faculty and staff who use the following criteria to review candidates: